LeaVerou/lea.verou.me/docs/var-groups/index.md

 ### Handle tints and shades in CSS …automagically? { #tint-shade }

-Eliminate the need for precomputed variations by simply doing it in CSS.
+This idea involves trying to eliminate the need for precomputed variations by simply doing it in CSS.
 E.g. `color-tint(var(--color-yellow) 30%)`.
-While these functions would be useful in their own right, it is incredibly difficult (and likely impossible) to design something that would completely remove the need for custom designer intervention due to the lack of uniformity in the current manual palettes.
+While these functions would be useful in their own right, it is incredibly difficult (and likely impossible) to design something that would completely remove the need for custom designer intervention due to the [lack of uniformity in the current manual palettes]().

 ### Make design systems a first-class citizen { #design-systems-syntax }